-Launched in 2003, The Tempest Smith Foundation was the brain-child of Denessa Smith, the mother of bullying-victim Tempest Smith.
-In February of 2001, Tempest committed suicide after enduring 6 years of persistent abuse in school.
+Launched in 2003, the Tempest Smith Foundation was the brainchild of Denessa Smith, the mother of bullying victim Tempest Smith.
+In February of 2001, Tempest committed suicide after enduring six years of persistent abuse in school.
 Over the following two years Denessa was able to transform her grief into building a foundation that would advocate for tolerance – a foundation that might save other children from her daughter’s fate.

 Looking back at Tempest’s life, Annette remembers a child with an “old soul.”
 She was a natural flute player who loved writing poetry.
 At the age of five, Annette recalls Tempest wanting to “give thanks to the Goddess.”
 The Smith-Crossman family was not Pagan and had no Pagan friends.
 When asked how she knew about the Goddess, Tempest responded, “I just know.”